 The disks were worse.
 You could save a lot of money by buying bulk no-name disks.
 Except those disks generally went bad after you rewrote them a couple of times, and they didn’t seem to last for very many reads either.
 I only made that mistake once.
 So I made a habit of only buying name-brand disks.
 But by the early 2000s, even name-brand disks were pretty much a single-use affair.
 You’d write your files to them once, read them once, and if the disk worked a second time, you counted yourself lucky.
 A box of disks cost less than a pack of baseball cards by then, and it showed.
 The baseball cards had much better quality control.

 On the upside, I got to be fairly good at data recovery.
 Or maybe that wasn’t upside.
 You remember your psycho ex-girlfriend?
-That was how I met mine in the late 90s.
+That was how I met mine in the mid 90s.
 Ah, memories.

 Using a Gotek floppy emulator saves you all that hassle.
 You just copy floppy images to the USB drive and let solid-state electronics handle all the rest.
 No data loss.
 And you have to meet the psycho ex-girlfriend a different way.